Emotional and Medical Risks of Surrogacy

 THE EMOTIONAL AND MEDICAL RISKS OF SURROGACY: WHAT TO EXPECT

 One of the most life-changing decisions a woman can ever make is choosing to become a Surrogate.
 Aside from being emotionally & medically demanding, carrying another person’s baby comes with all the common risks of a natural pregnancy.
-It adds additional risks and complications which can arise from IVF and legal contracts involved in surrogacy.
+It adds additional risks and complications that can arise from IVF and legal contracts involved in surrogacy.

 With that in mind, it is important to consider all the risks that come with being a Surrogate before committing to it.
 Being a Surrogate does entail committing yourself to taking fertility medications and carrying a baby that does not belong to you.